Geology Site Account

 A-Z Geological Site Index

-Wouldham Cliff (Chalk Cliff), CHAFFORD HUNDRED, Thurrock District, TQ60157890, Potential Local Geological Site
+Wouldham Cliff (Chalk Cliff), CHAFFORD HUNDRED, Thurrock District, TQ60157890, Notified Local Geological Site

 In 1900 the Wouldham Cement Company took over the adjacent quarry to the west that was originally operated by the Lion Cement Company (see separate site entry for Lion Gorge).
 The two quarries are linked by a gap in the chalk cliff.
 In 1912 the company became part of what even-tually became known as Blue Circle Industries and it finally closed in 1976.